addr2data/aws-certification-prep/exercises/ex-003_BasicVpcConfig.rst

 -------------------------------
 Use the following awscli command to view main/default Route Table.

 This is created automatically when a VPC is created.
 You can see a single entry under **Routes**.
 This entry will allow for the routing of local traffic for all Subnets associated with the main/default Route Table.
-If you don't explicit;y associate a subnet with another Route Table, it is implicitly associated with the main/default Route Table.
+If you don't explicitly associate a subnet with another Route Table, it is implicitly associated with the main/default Route Table.

 We won't be modifying this Route Table.
-We will use it to provide routing for the **'private'** Subnets we create later.
+We will use it to provide routing for the **'private'** Subnets we will create later.
 Since newly created Subnets are implicitly associated with the main/default Route Table, it would seem to be a good practice to provide reachability from the Internet via a separate Route Table.

 .. code-block::